jongpie/NebulaLogger/README.md

 Once you've created your Apex or Flow plugin(s), you will also need to configure the plugin:

--   'Logger Plugin' - use the custom metadata type `LoggerSObjectHandlerPlugin__mdt` to define your plugin, including the plugin type (Apex or Flow) and the API name of your plugin's Apex class or Flow
+-   'Logger Plugin' - use the custom metadata type `LoggerPlugin__mdt` to define your plugin, including the plugin type (Apex or Flow) and the API name of your plugin's Apex class or Flow
--   'Logger Plugin Parameter' - use the custom metadata type `LoggerSObjectHandlerPluginParameter__mdt` to define any configurable parameters needed for your plugin, such as environment-specific URLs and other similar configurations
+-   'Logger Parameter' - use the custom metadata type `LoggerParameter__mdt` to define any configurable parameters needed for your plugin, such as environment-specific URLs and other similar configurations

 ![Logger plugin: configuration](./content/slack-plugin-configuration.png)